Niue

-Niue (Note: /ˈnjuːeɪ/, /niːˈjuːeɪ/; Niuē) is a self-governing island country in free association with New Zealand.
-It is situated in the South Pacific Ocean and is part of Polynesia, and predominantly inhabited by Polynesians.
-One of the world's largest coral islands, Niue is commonly referred to as "The Rock", which comes from the traditional name "Rock of Polynesia".
+Niue (Note: /ˈnjuː.eɪ/ NYOO-ay, /niː.ˈjuː.eɪ/ nee-YOO-ay; Niuē) is a self-governing island country in the South Pacific Ocean, in Polynesia, part of Oceania.
+Like the neighboring Cook Islands, it is in free association with New Zealand.
+Its population is predominantly Polynesian.
+As one of the world's largest coral islands, Niue is nicknamed "The Rock", which comes from the traditional name "Rock of Polynesia".

 Niue's position is inside a triangle drawn between Tonga, Samoa, and the Cook Islands.
 It is 2400 km northeast of New Zealand, and 604 km northeast of Tonga.
 Niue's land area is about 261.46 km2 and its population was 1,689 at the Census in 2022.

 The terrain of the island has two noticeable levels.
 The higher level is made up of a limestone cliff running along the coast, with a plateau in the centre of the island reaching approximately 60 m above sea level.
-The lower level is a coastal terrace approximately 0.5 km (0.3 miles) wide and about 25–27 metres (80–90 feet) high, which slopes down and meets the sea in small cliffs.
+The lower level is a coastal terrace approximately 500 m wide and about 25–27 metres (80–90 feet) high, which slopes down and meets the sea in small cliffs.
 A coral reef surrounds the island; the only major break in the reef is in the central western coast, close to the capital, Alofi.

 Niue is subdivided into 14 villages (municipalities).
-Each village has a council that elects its chairperson; they are also electoral districts, and send an assemblyperson to the Niue Assembly (parliament).
+Each village has a council that elects its chairperson; they are also electoral districts, and each sends an assemblyperson to the Niue Assembly (parliament).

 Since Niue is part of the Realm of New Zealand, most diplomatic relations on behalf of Niue are conducted by New Zealand.
 Niueans are citizens of New Zealand, and Charles III is Niue's head of state in his capacity as King of New Zealand.

-Between 90% and 95% of Niuean people live in New Zealand, along with about 70% of the speakers of the Niuean language.
+As of 2006, between 90% and 95% of Niuean people live in New Zealand, along with about 70% of the speakers of the Niuean language.
 Niue is a bilingual country: 30% of the population speak both Niuean and English; 11% speak only English; and 46% speak only Niuean.

 Niue is a parliamentary democracy; legislative elections are held every three years.
 Niue is not a member of the United Nations (UN); however, UN organisations accept its status as a freely associated state, equivalent to an independent state for the purposes of international law.
 As such, Niue is a member of some UN specialised agencies (such as UNESCO and the WHO), and is invited, along with the other non-UN member state, the Cook Islands, to attend United Nations conferences open to "all states".
 Niue has been a member of the Pacific Community since 1980.